 The most common objection, yet the most unprofessional.
-If your boss/manager/any coworker points at you like that, do yourself a favor and leave the company immediately.
+If your boss/manager/coworker points at you like that, do yourself a favor and leave the company immediately.

 We cannot afford to do user testing 💸

-Long gone are the days where user testing was a luxury thing, performed by top-notch data-driven companies that wanted to optimize their products.
-You no longer have to invest your time, energy, or money in booking audiences, offices, psychologists, etc. Remote user testing has made it super easy for us to the point that we just copy-paste our design’s link, send it to our audience, and just see the magic with the results happen.
+Long gone are the days when user testing was a luxury, to only be afforded by the top-notch, data-driven, big-pocket companies.
+You no longer have to invest your time, energy, or money in booking audiences, offices, psychologists, etc. Remote user testing has made it super easy for us to the point that we just copy-paste our design’s link, send it to our audience, and just see the magic happen.

 We don’t do that here 👵

 At least they are straight with you from the beginning.
-The question is why you are still in the same room with them.
+The question is do you want to be “here” (which probably is 1984)?

 We’ve done it in the past and it’s not worth the investment 💰